danigrant/junaio-docs/README.md

 ## Document Structure

-Create an XML file with links to your tracking data (<a href="#createTracking">see creating tracking data</a>) and to your main html document:
+Create an XML file with links to your tracking data ([see creating tracking data](#createTracking)) and to your main html document:

 arelConfig.xml:
 ```